WiFiPineapple/legacy-wifipineapple-wiki/api.md

 {"system":"notifications","action":"listNotifications"}
 ```
 This type of authentication is awkward and clumbsy to implement programmatically.
 Because of this, we have added a new way to authenticate with the WiFi Pineapple: API tokens.
+Though API tokens are supported by default, the pineapple is shipped without any valid tokens.
+The process of generating API tokens is simplified by the [API Tokens module](https://github.com/735tesla/Pineapple-API-Tokens-Module).